karolbelo/karolbelo/README.md

 ### Seja bem vindo(a)
 ### Olá 👋, Meu nome é Karolayne

-Student of the Bachelor of Information Technology - UFRN.
+Requirements Analyst || Student of the Bachelor of Information Technology - UFRN.

 ### _Skills:_ ###